gueststar/nthm/CONTRIBUTING.md

-* After the application code in each thread yields and the state of its pipe exposed via the API is updated accordingly, the `nthm` library code still running in the thread's context waits for the `junction` signal authorizing it to call `pthread_exit`, which it does only after receiving the signal.
+* After the application code in each thread yields and the state of its pipe exposed via the API is updated accordingly, the `nthm` library code still running in the thread's context waits for the `finished` signal authorizing it to call `pthread_exit`, which it does only after receiving the signal.
 * This signal usually comes from the next thread to yield, which synchronizes with its predecessor by calling `pthread_join`.
 The call to `pthread_join` blocks until it can be guaranteed that the predecessor thread has exited.
-* The succeeeding thread then behaves just like its predecessor in that it waits for `junction` before calling `pthread_exit`.
+* The succeeeding thread then behaves just like its predecessor in that it waits for `finished` before calling `pthread_exit`.
-* If there is no successor because the one waiting is last, the signal is sent instead by code running in the context of the main thread, having been installed there previously via `at_exit` during initialization of the library.
+* The last running thread, which has no successor, sends the `last_runner` signal before waiting for `finished`.
+The `last_runner` signal is awaited by the exit code of the main thread previously installed by `nthm` during initialization, which takes over by sending the `finished` signal.

 A few other details hold this protocol together.
-To join with its predecessor, each thread needs to know its predecessor's identifier as given by `pthread_self`, so prior to waiting for the signal, each thread stores its identifier in the static variable `joinable_thread`.
-However, because multiple threads may yield concurrently, a thread may find this variable already occupied by a concurrently yielding thread's identifier, so before storing its own identifier, it deals with the current one by sending the signal itself and then joining with the concurrently yielding thread.
+To join with its predecessor, each thread needs to know its predecessor's identifier as given by `pthread_self`, so prior to waiting for the signal, each thread stores its identifier in the static variable `finishing_thread`.
+However, because multiple threads may yield concurrently, a thread may find this variable already occupied by a concurrently yielding thread's identifier, so before storing its own identifier, it deals with the current one by sending the `finished` signal itself and then joining with the concurrently yielding thread.
 Any number of threads may yield and store their identifiers ahead of it, so a thread must be prepared to join with each one in turn before getting its chance.

 The protocol for the exit routine code is slightly different because it has to ensure that it joins only with the last thread.
-Although it is reached only after the application leaves its `main` routine or explicitly calls `exit`, more pipes might still be opened if the exit routine code doesn't first change the state of all surviving root pipes to killed, thereby disabling `nthm_open`.
-To detect the last thread, it checks a count maintained in `running_threads` and if necessary waits for the signal `last_thread`, which is signaled by any exiting thread before it waits for `junction` if it detects the count dropping to zero.
+Although it is reached only after the application leaves its `main` routine or explicitly calls `exit`, more pipes might still be opened.
+To detect the last thread, it checks a count maintained in `running_threads` and if necessary waits for the signal `last_thread`, which is sent by any exiting thread before it waits for `finished`.